 I did my best to document the experience, keeping a slapdash journal on my laptop and writing notes on MasterCard junk mail, overdraft notices from the bank, and membership petitions from my college alumni association.
-Nine years later, Mr. Smith Is Magic – And Other Fantasies of a First Year Teacher is done.
+Twelve years later, Magical Teaching: Nuanced Conversations About Big Ideas, Witty Banter in the Hallways, and Other Fantasies of a Rookie Teacher is done.

 LouAnne Johnson, the wonderful woman behind Dangerous Minds, likes it!

-This site is my attempt to make sense of what happened yesterday and years ago, to work with others to reshape the myth in some small way.
-Because despite everything being bad, good stuff happens every day.
-Superstars fly through ink cartridge dust (and green html coding coding—Keanu style) every day.
-This is not some footprints in the sand allegory.
+This site is my attempt to make sense of what happened yesterday and years ago, to work with other educators to reshape the myth in some small way.
+Because despite everything being bad, good stuff happens.
+Superstar teachers fly through clouds of ink cartridge dust every day.
+And the story of teaching is not some footprints in the sand allegory.

 This is real magical teaching.